ayushman-choudhury/washu-proj2024/README.md

 ## GIS_EHR Integration
 The main purpose of this project was to investigate a pipeline for integrating GIS data (location data for spatial analysis, and location-based data for socio-economic analysis) with our EHR data.

-See the GIS_EHR folder for more details.
+See the gis_ehr folder for more details.

 ## Geocoding Comparison
 A task related to the above was to select a geocoder — either ArcGIS or DeGAUSS.
 I ran each on subsets of the data, and used both summary tables and manual comparisons to find that ArcGIS would be better for us.